waytodreamrajesh/waytodreamrajesh/README.md

 ### 👋 Hi, I’m Rajesh G
-👀 I’m interested in Problem Solving and Data Analtics
+👀 I’m interested in Problem Solving and Data Analytics

 <!--
 **waytodreamrajesh/waytodreamrajesh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.